 - Costly fees: The Amazon fulfillment and storage fees for long-term products can hike quickly — especially with oversized and selling products.
 Moreover, sellers are also charged removal fees for defective, damaged, and unsellable items.
 Yes, there are disposable fees for the unsellable inventory.

 - Sales Tax: All the sales taxes are managed at the state level.
 Somehow if your business is being operated in one state and the warehouse is in a different state — you will not be sure of which tax to use.
 There are tools available that help you automate various tax situations and rules.

-- PinPoint & Precise Product Guidelines: Yes, Amazon FBA has specific requirements for certain products and categories.
-For this, you need to make sure the product is appropriately packed with all the precise guidelines.
+- Pinpoint & Precise Product Guidelines: Yes, Amazon FBA has specific requirements for certain products and categories.
+For this, you must ensure the product is appropriately packed with all the precise guidelines.
 What’s more, as a seller, you have the option to opt — Amazon prep for a pre-time fee.

 - More Returns: Due to Amazon’s open return policy, you might see an increase in the number of returns and their frequency as a seller.
 This is because of Amazon’s open return policy.
 If the item is being returned, Amazon will forward that item to your facility, for which you have to manage the transportation.

 Well, now you have got the benefits and drawbacks of Amazon FBA.

 Is Amazon FBA worth a Shot in 2023? – What Is Amazon FBA